モロッコ

 B/F:7 LUN:7 DIN:7

 Please pay for lunch locally.
-(Due to the system, the number of included lunches may be displayed.)
+(Due to the system, the number of lunches may be recorded.)

 Includes (Others)